 Cut 4 strips of fabric, one each for the top, sides and bottom of the A/C. Campers can also use plastic sheeting instead of waterproof, synthetic fabric.
 The fabric should extend about 6" to 12" away from the A/C housing and form a rectangular border around the A/C. Each strip will need to be cut longer than the corresponding side of the A/C, so that it can form a square corner with the adjacent strip.

 Tape one edge of each fabric strip to the housing and to the adjacent strips at the corners.
 The front faceplate should be on one side of the fabric border.
 Any housing vents and the back of the A/C should be on the other side of the fabric.
 Try not to cover any vents with tape or fabric.

-You should now have a fabric border around your A/C and, with some clips or clothespins, should be able to easily seal and unseal the A/C from the tent doorway fabric.
+Campers will now have a fabric border around their A/C and, with some clips or clothespins, should be able to easily seal and unseal the A/C border from the tent doorway fabric.

-Setting an air conditioner in the doorway of a single-door tent
+Setting an air conditioner in the doorway of a tent

 Campers will need to place the A/C in a lower corner of the tent doorway, making sure that the front few inches of the A/C are inside the tent body and the rest of the unit is outside of the tent.

 If the A/C is sitting in the only doorway of the tent, campers will need to step over or around the A/C to enter the tent.